erikabalarezo/web-app/README.md

 -	If the app is slow.
 -	If the app is poorly accessible.
 -	If the app displays inaccurate or outdated info.
 -	Unrelated issues: Unable to go out (i.e. weather conditions, sickness, work, etc.)

+## Project Phases

+1. Make sure the app works using Open Data.
+2. Add more functionality by adding other data, in this case Event Brite.
+3. Add Google Map functionality.